 Our children are encouraged to enter competitions with the attitude that it is fun to take part whether we win or lose.
-(Current Covid 19 restrictions may prevent these activities from taking place)

-OUT OF SCHOOL LEARNING AND STUDY SUPPORT
+OUT OF SCHOOL LEARNING

-Staff and qualified coaches provide a variety of after school clubs including football, Dance, basketball, Golf, Art, Choir, Chess and Book clubs.
+Staff and qualified coaches provide a variety of after school clubs including football, dance, basketball.
 These will vary on a termly basis and pupils will be given opportunities at different stages to experience a variety of clubs.
-(Current Covid 19 restrictions may prevent these activities from taking place)

-PROMOTING POSITIVE BEHAVIOUR
+RELATIONSHIPS AND PROMOTING POSITIVE BEHAVIOUR